SushreeSwagatika/SSImageEditor/README.md

 ## Usage

-  Drag and drop the folder named SSImageEditor.
+  Drag and drop the folder named SourceCode.
 Add the .a type file to your project.
 Import the SSimageEditor.h file as below:
   ```objective-c
   #import "SSImageEditor.h"
   ```